 There are plenty of fish that seem to be more colorful with a darker backdrop; hence, if you have boldly marked or flashy types of fish in the tank, you might prefer a dark color as your freshwater tank gravel.

 It is essential to understand that fish behavior is usually uninfluenced by the color of their aquarium’s substrate; however, there are a number of fish that behave less fearfully with darker-colored gravels and some fish get frightened more easily with substrates that come in lighter colors.

 Is gravel safe for aquarium & fish?

-Gravels are safe to use and do not really affect the water parameters.
-Various types of gravel fit small or large tanks, there are those fitted with fish only tanks and some of them work best as the top layer for planted tanks.
-They commonly have the non-toxic coating in them in order to ensure that they do not bring about any toxins or harm to tank occupants.
+Gravels are safe to use and do not really affect water parameters.
+Various types of gravel fit small or large tanks; there are those fitted with fish-only tanks and some of them work top-tier as the top layer for planted tanks.
+They commonly have a non-toxic coating in them in order to ensure that they do not bring about any toxins or harm to tank occupants.

-However, it is a must to clean and properly rinse them prior to adding them in the tank.
-In the same way, regular cleaning of the entire aquarium is also suggested to avoid over accumulation of bad bacteria, algae, and mold that could be fatal to your tank pets.
+However, it is a must to clean and properly rinse them prior to adding them to the tank.
+In the same way, regular cleaning of the entire aquarium is also suggested to avoid over-accumulation of bad bacteria, algae, and mold that could be fatal to your tank pets.

 Can aquarium plants grow in gravel?